PhilipeLouchtch/louchtch-intellij-dark/README.md

 This theme was created to be used together with the factory, dark IntelliJ UI theme.
 It has a strong *semantic highlighting* feel.
 Interfaces are blue-ish, classes green, semantic highlighting of variables uses strong colors instead of very subdued default ones.

+## Languages supported
+- Java
+- Gradle (it looks Java-like in the buildscripts I have opened using this theme)
+- Others: no guarantees, before tweaking, Gradle scripts did not look like I configured Java colors.
+And I stayed in the general settings as much as possible.
+Any contributions welcome, but I'm not getting my hopes up.
+So it all comes down to which languages I write or read in IntelliJ and how _often_.

 ## Main goals

 - Easier on the eyes when coding in dark environments